t8js/react-router/README.md

 [Route state live demo](https://codesandbox.io/p/sandbox/sgvdfg?file=%252Fsrc%252FApp.tsx)<br>
 [Typed route state live demo](https://codesandbox.io/p/sandbox/qnd87w?file=%2Fsrc%2FShapeSection.tsx)

-🔹 To make sure the current location actually matches the given pattern, the boolean `state.ok` flag from `let state = useRouteMatch(location);` or `let [state, setState] = useRouteState(location);` can be used.

-🔹 With the `location` parameter omitted, both hooks assume that the current location is implied.

 ## Type-safe routing

-As an optional enhancement, `@t8/react-router` supports progressive schema-based route type safety.

-Type-safe routing is enabled by supporting route patterns created with a type-safe URL builder like `url-shape` coupled with a schema created with `zod` or `yup`.
+Type-safe routing is as an optional enhancement.
+It's enabled by supporting route patterns created with a type-safe URL builder like `url-shape` together with a schema created with `zod` or `yup`.
 This approach allows for gradual or partial adoption of type-safe routing in an application.

 ```tsx
 import { A, useRoute } from "@t8/react-router";